mygitbob/feb24_project_job-market/README.md

 .\setup_jobmarket.ps1
 ```
 ## System Architecture
-The project is divied in five mircoservices:
+The project is divided in five mircoservices, each built as a Docker container.:
-- postgres database server (prebuild image from dockerhub)
+- PostgreSQL database server (prebuild image from dockerhub)
 - pipeline for ETL and model creation:
   - data retrieaval service for collecting the raw data
-  - transforamtion service which transforms the raw data and saves them in a postgres database
+  - transforamtion service which transforms the raw data and saves them in a PostgreSQL database
   - model creation service that uses the transformed data to create models for the salaray prediction
 - api server that uses the created models and the transformed data to deliver a salaray prediction
 ![System Architecture](report/images/SystemArchitecture.png)
 ## Data Flow
+The data retrieval service extracts the raw data form various data sources and saves them in a local folder.
+The transform server then loads the data from the local folder and
+saves the transformed data in a PostgreSQL database.
 ![Data Flow](report/images/DataFlow1.png)
 ![Data Flow](report/images/DataFlow2.png)
 ## Data Model
+The transformed data will be saved in a PostgreSQL database according to this schema:
 ![Data Model](report/images/PostgresSchema.png)

 ## Manual building the docker images